 Types of Glass Used in Desks

-The choice of glass type directly affects performance, safety, and price.
+The type of glass you choose has a direct effect on performance, safety, and price.

 Tempered Glass